aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 11. Set the PresetColor of the shadow to Black.
 12. Write the presentation as a [PPTX](https://docs.fileformat.com/presentation/pptx/) file.

-This sample code in Java—an implementation of the steps above—shows you how to apply the outer shadow effect to a text:
+This sample code —an implementation of the steps above—shows you how to apply the outer shadow effect to a text:

 ```php
   $pres = new Presentation();